golincode/SPOC/readme.md

 ```
 ##### 1. Get filtered items from a List
 The list item method allows you to pass in filters and query settings via a JS object.
-It supports all default OData query string operators (select, filter, orderBy, expand, top etc) More information can be found on [MSDN](https://msdn.microsoft.com/en-us/library/office/fp142385.aspx#sectionSection0)
+It supports all default OData query string operators (select, filter, orderBy, expand, top etc).
+More information can be found on [MSDN](https://msdn.microsoft.com/en-us/library/office/fp142385.aspx#sectionSection0)

 ```javascript
 // Create a new site instance.
 Passing no url with set it as the current site